-With a curriculum that spans stage and screen, Chiara Osella is an eclectic artist whose repertoire encompasses classical, baroque and contemporary opera.
+With a curriculum that spans stage and screen, Chiara Osella is an eclectic artist whose repertoire encompasses classical, baroque and contemporary music.

-Chiara Osella made her debut as Flora in La Traviata at Teatro Lirico Sperimentale of Spoleto as a winner of the 66th annual vocal competition (Eva Marton head of jury).
+Chiara Osella made her debut as Flora in La Traviata at Teatro Lirico Sperimentale of Spoleto as a winner of the 66th annual vocal competition.

 She appeared at the Innsbruck Festival of Early Music as Eco in Domenico Scarlatti's Narciso with Fabio Biondi and Europa Galante.
-She has been Cherubino (Le nozze di Figaro) at Teatro Regio di Torino and Dorabella (Così fan tutte) at Teatro Sociale di Pinerolo, Mrs Guidotti (I due timidi, Nino Rota) at Reate Festival, Dinah (Trouble in Tahiti, Leonard Bernstein) at Teatro Palladium and Casa del Jazz in Rome, Teatro Secci in Terni, Teatro Sociale in Amelia, Auditorium E. Morricone in Tor Vergata.
+She has been Cherubino (Le nozze di Figaro) at Teatro Regio di Torino and Dorabella (Così fan tutte) at Teatro Sociale di Pinerolo, Mrs Guidotti (I due timidi, Nino Rota) at Reate Festival, Dinah (Trouble in Tahiti, Leonard Bernstein) at Teatro Palladium and Casa del Jazz in Rome, Teatro Secci in Terni, Teatro Sociale in Amelia.

-At the Royal Opera House of Muscat, she led the role of Proserpina in The Opera!, the world's first opera-musical conceived by director Davide Livermore and conducted by Steven Mercurio.
+At the Royal Opera House of Muscat, she took part of The Opera!, opera-musical conceived by director Davide Livermore.

-In her concert career, Chiara Osella has performed at the Rome Auditorium, Turin's Lingotto, the Palais de l'Unesco in Paris, and at the Seoul Arts Center, in a concert that was broadcast live on Korean state TV.
+In her concert career, Chiara Osella has performed at the Rome Auditorium, Turin's Lingotto, the Palais de l'Unesco in Paris, and at the Seoul Arts Center.

-Being keen on experimentation, she is co-founder of the cross-over musical project Swing Opera (Parma OFF, Macerata Opera Festival, Umbria Jazz, ...), creator and performer in the theater show Estinzione with C&C Company and ORTIKA (Kilowatt Festival) and actress in Carlo Boccadoro's Cavoli a merenda (Teatro Elfo Puccini) and Coefore/Eumenidi (INDA Greek Theater in Syracuse).
+Being keen on experimentation, she is co-founder of the cross-over musical project Swing Opera (Parma OFF, Macerata Opera Festival, Umbria Jazz, ...), performer and vocal coach for the contemporary dance Company C&C and the multidisciplinary training Anfibia, actress in Carlo Boccadoro's Cavoli a merenda (Teatro Elfo Puccini) and Coefore/Eumenidi (INDA Greek Theater in Syracuse).